 The same kilt, worn lower and now just within limits.

 A cheap 5 yard 20" made-to-measure PV kilt.
 Ordered that short from an American vendor.
 Stewart Black tartan.
-Here worn high but the kilt just a bit shorter than the length, which J. Charles Thompson finds still acceptable for a kilt, "especially for outdoor sports".
-I think most men should consider it too short.
+Here worn high but the kilt is just a bit shorter than the length, which J. Charles Thompson finds still acceptable for a kilt, "especially for outdoor sports".
+I think that today most men should consider it too short.

 Don't get your kilt TOO short.
 Especially in countries where school uniforms are common, a short kilt might be associated with schoolgirl's pleated skirts (Tokyo, Japan and Malaga, Spain).
 Also in Scottish environments where kilts are well known, better be within accepted tolerances.